My-Finance-Report/yearly_report/README.md

 # Scratch

 - looks like duplicate keys get overwritten
-- Ids are duplicated on backend
+- Ids are duplicated on backend for expansion of rows